willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 [HyperOpt](http://hyperopt.github.io/hyperopt/) is a python implementation of the TPE algorithm by the author of TPE.
 It has support for defining conditional configuration spaces and even has support for distributed sampling.
 The distributed sampling part of the library feels a little stale and could be easier to use (e.g. the optimisation function code could be transmitted to the workers automatically instead of having to manually distributed and append the code to the path on the worker processes).
 However, all things considered it is a very nice library to use and easy to get up and going on custom problem domains within a couple of hours.

 We have found the TPE algorithm to be a simple and very effective optimisation method to obtain competitive results on a variety of problems.
-It requires slightly more evaluations than Bayesian Optimisation while being very simple to setup and obtain results with than Bayesian Optimisation.
+It requires slightly more evaluations than Bayesian Optimisation but is much easier to start working with.

 ### Conclusion